Introduction: How to Adapt a Cellphone Battery Into a Digital Camera and It Works!

 And voilá! we welded the connector into the camera's electric terminals.

-Step 3: Step 3: Setting the Battery
+Step 3: Setting the Battery

 Now, we have to weld the male connector's wires into the battery.
 In this case, the battery used is a Nokia's 2600 cellphone (a 3.7v Nokia BL-5C LiOn battery).
 I choose this kind of battery because is small, more stable, powerful and lasting than regular or rechargeable AAA batteries, and more easy to recharge, adapting a wall cellphone charger.

-Also we did before with the wiring the cable into camera, we have to cut more cable for battery, and peel 5mm in their terminals, and put a little amount of electronic welding at the peeled edges.
+Also we did before with the wiring the cable into camera, we have to cut more cable for battery, peel 5mm in their terminals, and put a little amount of electronic welding at the peeled edges.

 Warning: Weld the terminals respecting the colors disposed on the camera: Red is for +, black for - .
-Do it one at the time, avoiding the contact between terminals. do it carefully because LiOn batteries are too powerful and cause a huge spark. the risk of causing fires is elevated.
+Do it one at the time, avoiding the contact between terminals.
+Do it carefully because LiOn batteries are too powerful and cause a huge spark. the risk of causing fires is elevated.
 Do it carefully.

 Step 4: Step 4: Testing

 The moment of truth... connect the battery to the camera and see if it works.
-In the picture, the battery have enough power to turn it on.
+In the picture, the battery have enough power to turn it on. if it doesn't work, probably your battery have no enough charge to do that.

-Step 5: Step 5: Attach the Battery and Housing the Wires
+Step 5: Attach the Battery and Housing the Wires